 For each one of the three basic heuristic rules we estimated the values of the parameters in equation (4).
 First, the parameter values for the space rule are estimated.
-From Figure 5 we conclude that ratios $E[CQ_i]/\sum{j=1}^{N} E[CQ_j]$ are nearly constant for all months with mean values 0.313, 0.297, and 0.390 for Evinos, Mornos, and Iliki, respectively.
+From Figure 5 we conclude that ratios $E[CQ_i]/\sum{j=1}^{N} E[CQ_j]$ are nearly constant for all months with mean values 0.313, 0.297 and 0.390 for Evinos, Mornos and Iliki respectively.
 With these values we obtain from (8) the values of (a, b) shown in Table 5.
-The graphical representation of the space rule is given in Figure 6, in comparison with the optimized rules of problems 1 and 2.
-The parameter sets for all other heuristic rules, determined from the corresponding equations of section 2.2, as well as those obtained by optimizing the parametric rule for problems 1 and 2, are shown also in Table 5.
-We observe that (1) in all rules the parameters a_i are zero except for the space rule, (2) the parameter b_3 for Lake Iliki optimized for problem 1 (parametric rule) takes a value similar to that of the leakage rule, and (3) the parameters b_i for the Evinos and Mornos reser-
+The graphical representation of the space rule is given in Figure 6, in comparison with the optimized rules of Problems 1 and 2.
+The parameter sets for all other heuristic rules, determined from the corresponding equations of subsection 2.2, as well as those obtained by optimizing the parametric rule for Problems 1 and 2, are shown also in Table 5.
+We observe that: (a) in all rules the parameters a_i are zero except for the space rule, (b) the parameter b_3 for Lake Iliki optimized for Problem 1 (parametric rule) takes a value similar to that of the leakage rule, (c) the parameters b_i for the Evinos and Mornos reservoirs optimized for Problem 1 are not well approximated by anyone of the heuristic constant-parameter rules.